 Add the garlic, stir it up and cook for a few minutes more.

 Sherry: Then the magic… Sherry.
-I put a glass of Sherry into the Pot.
+I put a glass of Sherry into the pot.
 Sometimes I put two glasses which I did this time and drank another *Yup I sure did*.
-Depending on your tasty taste buds you decide how much, but the flavor that the Sherry gives is a flavor that sinks right into the yummy happiness of the chicken and vegetables and of course, your belly.
+Depending on your tasty taste buds you decide how much, but the flavor that the Sherry gives this recipe a flavor that sinks right into the yummy happiness of the chicken and vegetables and of course, your belly.

 Add the chicken back into the pot.